How Much DSA for Google Interview? Less Than You Think

 Most preparation strategies follow the same formula: open LeetCode, sort by frequency, grind from the top.
 If you solve enough problems across enough categories, you'll eventually cover whatever Google throws at you.
 At least, that's the theory.

 The problem is that "enough" has no definition under this strategy.
-You're preparing for a vague target.
-Some engineers stop at 200 problems and feel underprepared.
-Others push past 500 and still can't say with confidence they've covered the right topics.
+You're preparing for a vague target with no boundary.
+You might stop at 200 problems and feel underprepared.
+Or push past 500 and still not feel confident you've covered the right topics.
 The anxiety comes from having no scope, not from a lack of effort.

 ⚠️ Warning